 VariableStepAuto.
 Auto solver chooses a suitable

-solver as described in Use Auto Solver to Select a Solver (Simulink), and for some types
+solver as described in Select Solver Using Auto Solver (Simulink), and for some types

 of models it can choose an explicit solver,